 We drive policy outcomes and spark debate through reports, scholarly articles, regulatory comments, direct advocacy efforts together with coalition allies, articles and op-eds, and participation in events including public panels, conferences, and workshops.
 Here's a selection of our recent work.

-In The Atlantic, argue that digital platforms—which deliver exponentially more ads than their newsprint predecessors—are making core civil-rights laws increasingly challenging to enforce.
+In The Atlantic, we argue that digital platforms—which deliver exponentially more ads than their newsprint predecessors—are making core civil-rights laws increasingly challenging to enforce.

 * The Leadership Conference on Civil and Human Rights